Together-Java/ModernJava/src/projects/point_of_sale_system.md

 ## Future Goals

+When you learn enough to do the following, come back to this project and expand it.

 * Grow your program to support double or triple the number of available items.
 * Make it so that the cashier has to "log in" to use the system
 * Account for a manager whose job it is to record how much money is in the register before and after a day of operations